 3. Be Authentic in Your Copy and Visuals

 This ad wins by authenticity.
 Let’s start with the photo: it is obviously not a professional advertising photo.
 It is not properly framed, it does not feature a purebred cat and it looks taken on the spur of the moment – just like any cat owner does with their mobile phone.

 The ad copy also has an authentic touch: it features emoticons and the kind of everyday language you can read in a regular Facebook™ post.
 This ad looks extremely real and not staged and it does more to persuade a cat owner to buy the toy than any professionally filmed video.

 4. Put User Generated Content to Work

 This type of ad has a high conversion rate for one simple reason: it is not really an ad.
 It is a genuine customer review for a dog bed and features the customer’s own dog enjoying it.
 Word of mouth, as you know, is the best form of advertising.
-People believe what other people say about products they bought and tried.
+People believe what other people say about the products they bought and tried.

 Since it is accompanied by a photo, this ad hits both marks for high conversion: word of mouth and actual proof.

 For this monthly pet supply service, the company bet on its strongest point: a large number of satisfied customers.
 The photo of the happy and surprised dog looking at its latest box of treats helps, as well.
 So does the special offer (10% off and free shipping) and sharing the actual price of the service – an affordable $18 per month.

 However, what really stands out is the number of subscribers, social proof to the fact that this is a quality service that a new customer can trust.